 Dependent Variable

 Participants completed packets that were either sent to them via mail or completed at workshops.
 Packets included case vignettes of students with different disabilities (learning disability and hearing impairment).
-Different assessment task descriptions were also provided: an eighth-grade math performance assessment task and a traditional, multiple-choice item math test.
+Different assessment task descriptions were also provided: a grade 8 math performance assessment task and a traditional, multiple-choice item math test.
 Participants completed the Assessment Accommodation Checklist (AAC) (Elliott & Kratochwill, 1998) to demonstrate which accommodations they considered helpful and fair for the given student, as well as a survey form evaluating the usefulness and relevance of the AAC.

 Findings